ldpercy/turtle/task/readme.md

 In Progress
 -----------

-* Using local storage to maintain app settings, eg the command box for Chrome
+* Get Firefox & chrome's form styling more in sync
 * Continue working on transition to drawing spaces / geometric spaces

 Done
 ----

+* Command textarea tabs
+* Use local storage to maintain app settings
 * Add a polar grid option
 * Dark theme
 * Conversion to conventional cartesian coordinates